smrchy/rest-sessions/README.md

 ```

-**Note:** You should save this token in a cookie and use it in subsequent requests to identify the user via the following `GET /:app/get/:token`
+**Note:** You should save this token in a cookie and use it in subsequent requests to identify the user via `GET /:app/get/:token`

 ### GET /:app/get/:token